SamMackrill/gw2-alternator/README.md

  * On application launch you will be asked to confirm admin access
    * This is so symbolic links can be created (similar to GW2LaunchBuddy)
  * If you have no accounts defined then go to settings and import from GW2Launcher and/or GW2Launchbuddy
- * Hit Login to login to all the accounts
+ * Click Login to login to all the accounts
    * Only accounts not logged-in that day will launch (unless you click Force all or make a selection)
    * If you have > 20 accounts expect that some will fail (they will retry automatically)
    * The first character on the account will be automatically selected, this will be the one that logged in most recently
  * You can select accounts if you just want to launch a subset, this will ignore the date filtering
    * Use CTRL-click to unselect
- * To harvest it is best not to run the Login step that day as this may trigger ArenaNet's login throttling
+ * Click Collect to harvest, it is best not to run the Login step that day as this may trigger ArenaNet's login throttling

  ## Working with Multiple Accounts
  * ArenaNet's anti-botting measures tend to make dealing with more than 10 accounts difficult